mrperfect2641/kid-education/docs/prd.md

 ### 4.1 Student\n- Register with email ID and select Student role
 - Login with email, password, and Student role selection → redirected to Student Dashboard
-- Take quizzes and earn eco-points (all quizzes added by teachers are available)\n- Play fully functional games and complete challenges (all games added by teachers are available)\n- View leaderboard and personal ranking
+- Take multiple quizzes and earn eco-points (all quizzes added by teachers are available)\n- Play multiple fully functional games and complete challenges (all games added by teachers are available)\n- View leaderboard and personal ranking
 - Submit real-life eco-actions for verification
 - Track progress and view earned badges
 - View learning modules created and managed by teachers